Charilaos Trikoupis: Anti-athletic Olympic Games

-"Regretfully, we are bankrupt"
+"Unfortunately, we are bankrupt"

 His sixth turn in office (June 22, 1892 – May 15, 1893) was a dramatic one.
 The country's treasury had been depleted by overspending and systemic corruption often caused by political campaigns in which parties promised massive spending programs.
-Trikoupis stood before parliament and made the most famous statement of his career: "Regretfully, we are bankrupt" ("Δυστυχώς επτωχεύσαμεν").
+Trikoupis stood before parliament and made the most famous statement of his career: "Unfortunately, we are bankrupt" ("Δυστυχώς επτωχεύσαμεν").
 The servicing of foreign loans was suspended, and all non-essential spending was cut.

 Trikoupis was again in power from November 11, 1893 until January 24, 1895.
 It was during that time that the planning for the 1896 Summer Olympics was begun.
 Trikoupis was skeptical about the games as he feared that the country could not shoulder the cost.
 He was convinced, eventually, to host them and made the needed arrangements.
 This would be his last term in office.

 Resignation and death

 Trikoupis tried to make terms with the creditors of his nation, but he failed in that too.
 The taxation measures he proposed to combat the country's bankruptcy aroused great hostility, and in January, 1895 he resigned.
 At the general election, four months later, he and his Modernist Party were astoundingly defeated by his main political rival, Theodoros Deligiannis, and Trikoupis did not even manage to win a seat in the parliament.
 This led to him resigning from politics and moving to Cannes.

 In the 17 March 1896 elections, he was involuntarily nominated as an MP, and was elected back into Parliament, but Trikoupis never returned to Greece to assume his seat; he died in Cannes on 30 March 1896.
 He was buried in Athens.